Run Wild in Alaska

 FLIGHTS: You are responsible for booking your own flight into Anchorage.
 (ANC).
 Please arrive by midday of the 19th or 27th (2pm at the latest).
 Alternatively, you can plan to arrive the day before, spending the night in Anchorage.

 Your departing flight on June 26th or July 5th will be an evening fight out of Anchorage (arriving the next day).
 Choose a flight that doesn’t leave before 6 pm.
 We are hiking, eating lunch and driving earlier in the day so it will take time to get back to Anchorage.

 The first payment (50% of remaining balance) will be due March 1, 2022.
 Final payment will be due May 1, 2022.
 You will receive a reminder email when this payment is due.
-Once made, all payments are non-refundable.
+Once made, all payments are non-refundable and non-transferable.